deckhouse/virtualization/images/dvcr-artifact/FUZZING.md

 ### FuzzUploader

 This test is used to fuzz the uploader package's HTTP parsing and validation functions using Go's native fuzzing framework.
+Test start uploader server and DVCR mock server before running the test.
+The test will send a request to the uploader server with the fuzzed data.
+After the request is sent, the test will check the response status code and the response body to ensure the request was successful.
+Then data will be sent to the DVCR mock server.

 #### Example